matthewlmcclure/lade/README.md

 ---
 # Lade

-Lade extracts documentation from source code.
+Lade is a language-agnostic documentation extractor.

-## Goals

-Lade's goal is extraction of documentation from any programming language, for any audience.
+It extracts documentation from source code in any programming language.

+It facilitates:

-It should facilitate maintaining documentation close to source code that delivers on documentation's claims.
-It should facilitate documentation-driven development -- growing implementation from documentation, and vice-versa.
-And it should facilitate producing different sets of documentation for different audiences -- users concerned with a program's UIs, developers concerned with its APIs, and contributors concerned with its internals.
+* maintaining documentation close to the relevant source code
+* documentation-driven development -- growing implementation from documentation, and vice-versa
+* producing different sets of documentation for different audiences -- users concerned with a program's UIs, developers concerned with its APIs, and contributors concerned with its internals.

 ## User Guide